SiarheiMelnik/gather/README.md

+#Gather
-# Gather is slack bot for processing csv/xml files from jmeter.
+Gather is slack bot for processing csv/xml files from jmeter.